mingfuli/mingfuli.github.io/_portfolio/portfolio-2.md

     </center>
 </body>

-Grandma Green is a indie mobile game developed by a team of ~20 USC students.
+Grandma Green is a 2D simulation game developed by a team of ~20 USC students.
 Currently, the game is in the alpha stage.
 I am a Gameplay/AI Engineer in the team, where I mainly worked on the AI system and behaviors for our in-game plant friends.

 ### Tech Stack
 Unity, C#, Behavior Tree, State Machine